 The university pays you a monthly stipend.
 Generally, stipends are collected from the finance office and are paid in Sudanese pounds or by cashier's cheque around the end of each month.
 Some Universities are starting to pay by direct bank deposit.
-If this the case you will need to set up a local bank account which SVP coordinators can assist you with.
+If this the case you will need to set up a local bank account.

 It is important to be assertive about your stipend.
-During your first meetings with your coordinator and department head, ask how and when you will receive your salary.
+During your first meetings with your coordinator and department head, ask questions about how and when you will receive your salary.
 Close to your first payday, casually mention that you are looking forward to your first payment and ask when you can expect it.